sugatabanerji/hello-world/README.md

 # hello-world
 My first repository
-This is some dit that i made to test GitHub
+This is some edit that i made to test GitHub